-But they can add up if you are transferring money on a regular basis or need to send a larger amount over several tranches.
+And they can add up if you are transferring money on a regular basis or need to send a large amount over several payments.

 There are no standard exchange rates.

-A bank or a money transfer company set their own exchange rates.
+All banks and money transfer companies set their own exchange rates.

-And the exchange rate tends to improve the more money you send.
+And the exchange rates on offer tends to improve the more money you send.

 Our research found that the exchange rate margin charged by the big four US banks ranged between 4% and 5.5%.

 It’s hard to be any more specific because the US banks will adjust the rate depending on your exact amount.

 But it stands to reason that the banks will find it difficult to compete with money transfer specialists.